-- Mixed Complaints or Appeals. - If a complaint or appeal raises allegations of illegal discrimination, the SCHC shall refer those allegations to OEO/AA for an investigation and report. - If an appeal alleges a violation of academic freedom, the SCHC shall refer those allegations to the SCAFFR for consideration and report. - If a matter before the SCHC alleges misconduct in non-sponsored research, the SCHC may refer the matter to the Research Integrity Officer for inquiry and/or investigation pursuant to the Procedures set forth in Policy 7-001. - If a matter alleges misconduct in sponsored research, the SCHC shall refer it to the Research Integrity Officer pursuant to Policy 7-001.
+- i.
+Mixed Complaints or Appeals. - If a complaint or appeal raises allegations of illegal discrimination, the SCHC shall refer those allegations to OEO/AA for an investigation and report.

+- If an appeal alleges a violation of academic freedom, the SCHC shall refer those allegations to the SCAFFR for consideration and report. - If the SCHC receives an allegation of research misconduct, the SCHC shall refer it to the Research Integrity Officer to address pursuant to Policy 7-001.